-> In Nevada, the recovery has been slowed by the housing crisis, with 61 percent of all mortgage properties having negative equity, according to real-estate data firm CoreLogic Inc. (CLGX) The jobless rate grew to 12 percent in July from 11.6 percent in June after declining or holding steady for three straight months.
+In Nevada, the recovery has been slowed by the housing crisis, with 61 percent of all mortgage properties having negative equity, according to real-estate data firm CoreLogic Inc. (CLGX:US) The jobless rate grew to 12 percent in July from 11.6 percent in June after declining or holding steady for three straight months.

 Both candidates also are paying attention to fundraising.